INDO1405 Indonesian 5

 - Students are able to (1) read and understand varied authentic language materials in a variety of Indonesian language styles—students achieve 'basic vocational proficiency' (Level 3) as defined by the International Second Language Proficiency Ratings; (2) engage in discussions about Indonesian culture and society using appropriate social conventions and attempting the subtleties of body language used in Indonesian cultural contexts through role-plays, conversations and presentations; (3) display a comprehension of contemporary linguistic conventions and adjust their speech to the appropriate register including informal Indonesian; and (4) translate academic Indonesian texts on Indonesian society and culture into English; write academic essays in Indonesian about a range of topics including literature; and demonstrate an ability to write letters and social media posts.

-- Typically this unit is assessed in the following ways: (1) participation; (2) essay; and (3) tests.
+- Indicative assessments in this unit are as follows: (1) participation; (2) essay; and (3) tests.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit except in the case of a bachelor's pass degree student who has obtained a mark of 45 to 49 overall and is currently enrolled in this unit, and it is the only remaining unit that the student must pass in order to complete their course.